 At about the age of twenty, he and my mother, Miss E. E. Johnson were married.
 We have hundreds of relatives, both Parkers and Johnsons-living in the southern part of Johnston and adjoining counties.
-My mother, thank God for every remembrance of her; noble by nature and pure in thought and speech as a lilly: singing her way through sunshine and shadows: pouring her consecrated life into every channel for good about her, she garnished her course and entered into in her 85th year.
-In the last two years of my mothers life she endured much sufing that she was prepared to go.
+My mother, thank God for every remembrance of her; noble by nature and pure in thought and speech as a lilly: singing her way through sunshine and shadows: pouring her consecrated life into every channel for good about her, she garnished her course and entered into eternal rest March the 10, 1919; being learning was made up in the keen penein her 85th year.
+In the last two years of my mothers life she endured much suffering, but she bore it all patiently, know- he was limited in his familiarity with hising that she was prepared to go.